William E. Parsons: Biography

-Parsons was born on June 1872 in Akron, Ohio.
+Parsons was born in June 1872 in Akron, Ohio.
 He was educated at Yale University and École des Beaux-Arts in Paris.

-During the early years of the American colonial era in the Philippines, former Governor-General of the Philippines (and future U.S. president), Howard Taft favored a comprehensive building construction and city planning in the country.
-William Cameron Forbes, having recently appointed as commissioner to the Philippines, eventually sought out Daniel Burnham to create plans for developing the cities of Baguio and Manila.
-Burnham and fellow architect Pierce Anderson drew up general preliminary plans based from site surveys in 1904 and 1905, free of charge on Burnham's end.
-The plans were followed by a recommendation of a well-trained architect for the Government's plan, as Burnham ended his involvement on the plans in the Philippines.
+During the early years of the American colonial era, Governor-General of the Philippines Howard Taft favored a comprehensive building construction and city planning in the country.
+William Cameron Forbes, having recently appointed as commissioner to the Philippines, sought out Daniel Burnham to create plans for the cities of Baguio and Manila.
+Burnham and architect Pierce Anderson drew up preliminary plans based from site surveys in 1904 and 1905, free of charge on Burnham's end.
+The plans were followed by a recommendation of a well-trained architect for the government's plan, as Burnham ended his involvement on the plans in the Philippines.

 Parsons was recommended by Burnham for the position, who at that time was practicing architecture in New York City, having recently graduated from École des Beaux-Arts, Paris.
 Parsons arrived at Manila in November 1905, tasked to "interpret" the preliminary plans prepared by Burnham and Anderson for Manila and Baguio, and modify these as needed.
-He would also supervise plans for building projects for the Bureau of Public Works.
+Parsons also prepared his own preliminary city plans for Cebu City in 1912, in line with the City Beautiful movement.
+In this plan the Cebu Provincial Capitol was conceptualized to be positioned at the northern end of Jones Avenue (now Osmeña Boulevard).
+Parsons would also supervise plans for building projects for the Bureau of Public Works.
 Several public buildings and parks designed by Parsons are a hybrid of colonial architecture and that of the Philippines, which is a tropical country.
-Such designs also adopted the use of local material, such as hardwoods and capiz shells for window sash in place of glass to reduce sunlight glare.
+Such designs also adopted the use of local material, such as hardwoods and capiz shells for window sash in place of glass to reduce sunlight glare (see Capiz-shell window).

 Parsons also prepared the standardized plans of the Gabaldon school buildings, which were designed akin to templates with the intent of promoting efficiency in the planning process.
 These are school buildings constructed in the Philippines between 1907 and 1946 and named after the late assemblyman Isauro Gabaldon of Nueva Ecija, who authored the Gabaldon Act which appropriated P1 million for the construction of modern public schools nationwide.

-Parsons resigned in 1914, and he was succeeded by George Corner Fenhagen as the Consulting Architect of the Philippine government.
+Parsons resigned in 1914, and he was succeeded by George Corner Fenhagen as the consulting architect of the Philippine government.
 He died on December 17, 1939, at his home in New Haven, Connecticut, survived by his wife and two children.